macbuse/macbuse.github.io/PROG/index.md

 I have COVID till 25/9 so the first class will be just preparation for what we will do then.
-I won't be using the Moodle page much as it is not easy to update unlike GitHub.
+I won't be using the Moodle page so much as it is not easy to update unlike GitHub.

-Please watch the videos there will not be so much reading but there will be a lot of watching.
+Please watch the videos.
 You can learn a lot from them.
+There will not be so much reading but there will be a lot of watching.
 To begin with the videos will be mostly in french but some subjects are only really explained well in english.

 I suppose you know how to ask Google to translate this page in french.